FAMILY CAMP 2024

 Transracial Journeys welcomes all families experiencing transracial adoption and recognizes that families come in all shapes, sizes, and colors — adopted, non-adopted, babies, children, teens, young adults, older adults, Black, Brown, White, single parents, two parents, straight, LGBTQ+, secular, religious, urban, small town, rural, and other diversities.
 Families who have attended camp in the past live in Florida, Illinois, Indiana, Kentucky, Massachusetts, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, and Rhode Island.

-We are a volunteer board-led organization with a part-time executive director April Dinwoodie, who is a transracially adopted person and has worked professionally in the transracial adoption field, and a contracted part-time marketing professional.
+Transracial Journeys is led by a part-time executive director April Dinwoodie, a transracially adopted person who has worked professionally in the transracial adoption field, DEI, and in marketing.
+She is supported by a volunteer 5-person working board of adoptive parents.
 We hire counselors who are transracially adopted, guest speakers, and professional facilitators to provide a safe and transformational 4-day camp experience.

 Make a difference in the lives of children and families experiencing transracial adoption and DONATE NOW!